 - Jane Curtin then played the host in an episode of How Things Work, where she interviewed Dick Cavett about the power of Pressure Groups and their fake letter-writing campaigns.

 - The short film this week was a repeat of the old lady that runs the local novelty shop which added to the filler feel of this episode.

 - The Bees then made an appearance as they broke down their history of their immigration to America and how they were treated by the wasps.

 - Ry Cooder returned to play He'll Have to Go.

-- Michael O'Donoghue returned for his weird segment called Least Loved Bedtime Tales, where he told a weird story about a blind chicken that felt over calculated in its quirkiness.
+- Michael O'Donoghue returned for his weird segment called Least-Loved Bedtime Tales, where he told a bizarre story about a blind chicken that felt over calculated in its quirkiness.

-- The comedy duo of Frank and Tom then came out to do a survey sketch that was sort of interactive with the crowd.
+- The comedy duo of Franken and Tom then came out to do a survey sketch that was sort of interaction with the crowd.